Annemie Bogaerts: Education and career

 Bogaerts is originally from Wilrijk, a district of Antwerp.
 She studied chemistry at the University of Antwerp, earning a master's degree there in 1993 and completing her Ph.D. in 1996.
 She remained at the University of Antwerp as a postdoctoral researcher, including some research stays abroad, until 2004, when she obtained a faculty position there.
 She has been a full professor since 2014.

+She is head of the research group PLASMANT, and co-founder of two spin-off companies, D-CRBN and Optanic, based on the research of her group PLASMANT on using plasma technology for CO2 conversion and for dry reforming of methane, respectively.

 Recognition

 Bogaerts was elected to the Royal Flemish Academy of Belgium for Science and the Arts in 2011, and in the same year was also elected to the Academia Europaea.
 She was Francqui Distinguished Research Professor (2013-2016) and is the recipient of a prestigious European Research Council (ERC) Synergy Grant (2019-2025) on plasma-based electrification of chemical reactions, with Gabriel Centi, Volker Hessel and Evgenii Rebrov.
-She also obtained a prestigious ERC Proof of Concept Grant (2022).
-She is head of the research group PLASMANT, a large, interdisciplinary and international research group of about 50 researchers, which she built up from scratch.
-She is co-founder of two spin-off companies, "D-CRBN" and Optanic, based on the research of her group PLASMANT on using plasma technology for CO2 conversion and for dry reforming of methane, respectively."